ash/raku-course/essentials/loops/loop/index.md

 ## * * *

 The `loop` loops are, probably, the least used loops in Raku.
-They can be used, for example, in an automated translator from C to Raku.
-In Raku, though, there are handier loops, such as `for`, which we are examining on the next page.
+They can be found, for example, in an automated translator from C to Raku.
+In Raku, though, there are handier loops such as `for`, which we are examining very soon.

 {% include nav.html %}